Edderic/edderic.github.io/_posts/2015-07-26-personal-solutions-to-david-barbers-bayesian-reasoning-and-machine-learning.markdown

 p(W=0) = \frac{44}{120}
 $$

-We know that the sum of probabilities of all states (nothing matching, one matching, ..., all matching) must sum up to \\(1\\):
+We know that the probabilities of all states (nothing matching, one matching, ..., all matching) must sum up to \\(1\\):

 $$